 As we do, at Christ’s return we will be changed to glory — we will have a glorious and immortal body like Jesus’ body after He was resurrected from the dead (Philippians 3:20-21; 1 Corinthians 15:50-55).
 Whereas now, in this physical and corruptible body, we are not to be worshiped (Acts 10:25-26; 14:8-18), when we finally receive a spiritual body like Christ’s, God will in fact cause human beings to worship at our feet (Revelation 3:9).

 Meanwhile, before that, there’s a need to refine and purify our thoughts so that we will conform with the mind of God the Father and Jesus Christ.
 Paul exhorted: “Let this mind be in you which was also in Christ Jesus” (Philippians 2:5).
 Let us strive, as Paul did, that Christ be formed in us (Galatians 4:19).
 That can happen only as we align our thoughts with God’s thoughts, as we find them expressed in His Word, the Bible, the truth.
-[See: The Flaming Sword East of Eden.]
+[See: The Flaming Sword East of Eden and Christian Formation.]

 As we do, we will be preparing ourselves to teach those mortal humans who will survive the “Great Tribulation” (Satan’s wrath, Revelation 12:12) and God’s wrath at Christ’s return (Revelation 11:15-18:24).
 During Christ’s reign on earth, these human beings, and their descendants, will be taught God’s thoughts in such a way that there will be unity and harmony in thought, word and action among them.
 As Zephaniah 3:9 prophesies, “For then I will restore to the people a pure language, that they all may call on the name of the LORD, to serve [and worship!]
 Him with one accord.”
 [See: The Great Wall.]